ucfacmw/ucfacmw.org/content/programs/projects/ai-handwriting-recognizer.md

 - dustin
 ---

-TEMP BLURB (UPDATE)
+This AI Powered Handwriting Recognition Project aims to create a tool allowing for the recognition, parsing, and analysis of handwritten text.

 ## Members

-- Alice Yu
 - Aidan Ahern
+- Harrison Keating
 - Atandra Mahalder
-- Harrison Keating
+- Alice Yu